 Apple design chief Ive spearheaded the radical redesign of iOS 7.
 He reportedly never liked skeuomorphism, and thought it looked dated.
 The major proponent of skeuomorphism at Apple was Scott Forstall, who by 2013 had left the company following the Apple Maps debacle.
 A management rethink put Ive in charge of the look and feel of software design. iOS 7 was the controversial result.

 iOS 7 design: Not just about aesthetics

-It wasn’t just about aesthetics, though. iOS 7 introduced an updated Notification Center, a redesigned Siri, automatic app updates and wireless file-sharing system, AirDrop.
+The major iOS overhaul wasn’t just about aesthetics, though. iOS 7 introduced a refreshed Notification Center, a redesigned Siri, automatic app updates and handy wireless file-sharing system, AirDrop.

 According to Apple, iOS 7 became the “fastest software upgrade in history.”
 Around 35% of devices upgraded after just one day.
 And users went on to install iOS 7 on 200 million devices within the first five days of its release.
 The final iOS 7 update, version 7.1.2, arrived on June 30, 2014. iOS 8 superseded it on September 17, 2014.